Azure/azure-sdk-for-java/sdk/textanalytics/azure-ai-textanalytics/README.md

     System.out.printf("Recognized entity: %s, category: %s, subcategory: %s, confidence score: %f.%n", entity.getText(), entity.getCategory(), entity.getSubcategory(), entity.getConfidenceScore()));
 ```
+For samples on using the production recommended option `RecognizeEntitiesBatch` see [here][recognize_entities_sample].
+Please refer to the service documentation for a conceptual discussion of [named entity recognition][named_entity_recognition].

 ### Recognize linked entity
+Run a predictive model to identify a collection of entities found in the passed-in document or batch of documents,
+and include information linking the entities to their corresponding entries in a well-known knowledge base.

 <!-- embedme ./src/samples/java/com/azure/ai/textanalytics/ReadmeSamples.java#L133-L140 -->

 ```java